Royal Flush Gang

 The Royal Flush Gang is a group of supervillains appearing in DC Comics.
 The group, which debuted in Justice League of America #43 (March 1966), use a playing card theme.
 Their code names are based on the cards needed to form a royal flush in poker: Ace, King, Queen, Jack, and Ten.
 Joker occasionally affiliates himself with the gang, but is not a consistent member.
 The group returned to battle the Justice League of America many times, and also appeared in other comics, including Wonder Woman, Formerly Known as the Justice League and Superman.
 The group has been described as "some of the most original villains of their time".

 The gang has also appeared in many animated television adaptations, including The Super Powers Team: Galactic Guardians in 1985, Batman Beyond in 1999 and 2000, Justice League in 2003 and 2005, and Batman: The Brave and the Bold in 2009 and 2010.

-The Royal Flush Gang also made appearances in the live-action Arrowverse TV shows airing on the CW, renamed the Reston crime family.
-They debuted in the first season of Arrow in 2012, and also appeared in the first and eighth season of The Flash in 2015 and 2021.
-The comic book versions seen in the 2013 Forever Evil storyline were redesigned to follow the pattern set by their Arrow appearance.
+The Royal Flush Gang also made appearances in the live-action Arrowverse TV shows Arrow in 2012 and The Flash in 2015 and 2021.
+The comic book versions seen in the 2013 Forever Evil storyline were redesigned to resemble their appearance in Arrow.

 Publication history

-The Royal Flush Gang first appeared in Justice League of America #43 in March 1966 under the leadership of Professor Amos Fortune and were created by Gardner Fox and Mike Sekowsky.
+The Royal Flush Gang first appeared in Justice League of America #43 in March 1966 under the leadership of Amos Fortune and were created by Gardner Fox and Mike Sekowsky.

 Fictional team history

 First Gang: Clubs

 The original Royal Flush Gang was Professor Amos Fortune's childhood gang.
 King was a man named Kerry, Queen was a woman named Queenie, Jack was an unnamed man, and Ten was a strongman named Thomas Dillon.
-With Fortune himself as Ace, they fought the Justice League on two occasions using Fortune's luck-altering "stellaration" technology to realize the fortune-telling significance of playing cards.
+With Fortune himself as Ace, they fought the Justice League, using Fortune's luck-altering technology to realize the fortune-telling significance of playing cards.

 After Fortune abandoned the Gang, a new Ace became the leader and they attempted to steal four paintings containing clues to a hidden treasure, but were thwarted by Joker's manipulations.
 Most of them then abandoned their criminal careers, although Jack briefly joined the Secret Society of Super Villains as "Hi-Jack".

 Fortune's gang wore costumes based on the suit of clubs, but when they fought the Joker, the second Ace convinced them to change them to the suit of spades.

-In the pages of JLA Classified, it was revealed the original Royal Flush Gang (sans Amos Fortune) reunited to fight the "Detroit Era" Justice League and their successors in the second gang.
+In the pages of JLA Classified, it was revealed the original Royal Flush Gang (sans Fortune) reunited to fight the "Detroit Era" Justice League and their successors in the second gang.
 In this battle, the original King, Queen and Ten were all killed.